 AFSC is asking meetings/churches to partner with us on supporting our program work around immigrant justice.
-One way to support the immigrants rights movement is to to learn how your meeting can be an affective ally to immigrants in your area.
+One way to support the immigrants rights movement is to to learn how your meeting can be an effective ally to immigrants in your area.

 Listen to Lucy Duncan on the origins of the immigrant ally program focus area (1:03).

 Included below are several resources to assist meetings in doing this work.
 We suggest you start by looking at the document What Quaker Meetings can do to support the movement for Immigrant Justice.
 Consider taking a few of these ideas back to your meeting's Peace and Social Concerns Committee to consider working on together.

 1. Learn about the issue.
 Read Danielle Short's article "Seeing That of God in Our Immigrant Neighbors" and consider how immigrant justice is connected to the Quaker testimonies.
 Also check out A New Path to find out more about AFSC's stance on immigration reform.

 4. Adopt a policy maker.
 Let your local politicians know that you support humane immigration reform.